‘The Bachelor’ Jade And Tanner Pregnant: When Is The Baby Due?

 A post shared by Jade Tolbert (@jadelizroper) on

-News of the couple’s pregnancy came just after their one year wedding anniversary.
+News of the couple’s pregnancy came just after their one-year wedding anniversary.

 Although both Jade and Tanner had their hearts broken on The Bachelor and The Bachelorette, the two found comfort in one another on a tropical island surrounded by other contestants from the show.

-The couple got married in Orange County, California and ABC cameras were at the event filming for The Bachelor fans to see at home.
+The couple got married in Orange County, California, and ABC cameras were at the event filming for The Bachelor fans to see at home.

 Happy 1st Anniversary, @tanner.tolbert!
 I feel this past year has flown by!
 We may have had a fairy tale wedding, but my favorite part of us is the every day love we share.
 So, thank you for being a strong man, a best friend and a supportive husband.
 I am a lucky lady.
 Love you so much. ????????????